-- · Reviews the operation as described in the operating plan to determine its adverse environmental and socio-economic effects, if any. - · Considers any adverse effects the operation may have on existing or asserted aboriginal or treaty rights as identified by a First Nation. - · Determine whether the operation, as described in the operating plan will appropriately mitigate any adverse effects. - · Determine whether more time is required to review, or whether a public hearing on the application is required.
+- Considers any adverse effects the operation may have on existing or asserted aboriginal or treaty rights as identified by a First Nation. - Determine whether the operation, as described in the operating plan will appropriately mitigate any adverse effects. - Determine whether more time is required to review, or whether a public hearing on the application is required.